shirtsgroup/physical_validation/doc/simulation_data.rst

 units, the simulated system and the sampled ensemble can not easily be read from such files, this information has to be provided by the user by passing objects of the respective data structures.
-See :func:`.FlatfileParser.get_simulation_data` for more details on the :class:`.SimulationData` creation via the flat file parser, and :ref:`simulationdata_details` for details on which test requires which information.
+See :attr:`.FlatfileParser.get_simulation_data` for more details on the :class:`.SimulationData` creation via the flat file parser, and :ref:`simulationdata_details` for details on which test requires which information.